 Explore This Treatment Program

-Specialists at the Massachusetts General Hospital Thoracic Aortic Center care for patients with conditions of the thoracic aorta, including acute and chronic aortic dissections, thoracic and thoracoabdominal aortic aneurysms, Marfan syndrome and coarctation of the aorta.
+The Massachusetts General Hospital Thoracic Aortic Center combines the expertise of a team of clinicians from multiple disciplines and many perspectives, including specialists in cardiac, vascular and endovascular surgery, cardiology, vascular medicine, cardiac and vascular intervention, imaging and anesthesia.
+Our specialists care for patients with conditions of the thoracic aorta, including acute and chronic aortic dissections, thoracic and thoracoabdominal aortic aneurysms, Marfan syndrome and coarctation of the aorta.

 There is a collaborative environment in the Thoracic Aortic Center, resulting in a focused approach to a patient’s problem.
 While our sophisticated technologies may drive the treatment, it is the entire team of specialists who implements the plan.
 The composition of the team at the Thoracic Aortic Center builds and grows depending on each patient’s needs.
 Specialists begin with a thorough evaluation, which details the patient’s history of prior cardiovascular disease and hypertension as well as the history of the aortic condition itself.
 Patients bring any previous studies with them and, when necessary, we order additional tests.

-Once we have excellent definition of the relevant anatomy, our cardiologists, cardiac surgeons and vascular/endovascular surgeons collaborate in a discussion of the findings.
+Once we have excellent definition of the relevant anatomy, our cardiologists, vascular medicine specialists, and cardiac and vascular/endovascular surgeons collaborate in a discussion of the findings.
 By carefully studying the results of imaging studies and considering the patient’s past medical history, the team weighs the risks and benefits of various treatments and recommends a course of optimal management to the patient, family and referring physician.

 Depending on the patient’s needs, the team can add a whole host of support services, including interpreters, social workers and other medical specialists.
 All of this happens quickly, with the patient typically having a treatment plan established at the end of the first visit.